Liuhong99/Sophia/README.md

 ## Hyper-parameter Tuning

 - While we are still working on tuning hyper-parameters, one suggestion learned from current experiments is to choose $\rho$ in $[0.01, 0.1]$. $\rho$ seems transferable across different model sizes.
 - Another important thing is to set $\rho\times$ LR to about $1/2 \times$ the LR you would use for AdamW.
-Some partial results indicate this can even be made larger, leading to faste convergence.
+Some partial results indicate this can even be made larger, leading to faster convergence.
 - Please let us know what you find out when tuning hyper-parameters.
 We appreciate your valuable feedbacks and comments!